-Saturation arithmetic provides a more natural answer for many overflow situations.
+Saturation arithmetic provides an answer for many overflow situations.
 For example, in color calculations, saturation causes a color to remain pure black or pure white without allowing inversion.
-It also prevents wraparound artifacts from entering into computations, when range checking of source operands it not used.
+It also prevents wraparound artifacts from entering into computations when range checking of source operands it not used.